HOW TO CREATE A PHILADELPHIA ITINERARY FOR 3 DAYS

-Enjoy the views as you cap off Day 2 on this 3-day itinerary.
+Enjoy the views as you cap off Day 2.

 Let´s start the last day in Philadelphia at the Liberty Bell.

 Today, we are starting at the iconic Liberty Bell.
-Famous as a symbol of freedom and liberty, it’s a must-see in Philadelphia in 2 days.
+Famous as a symbol of freedom and liberty, it’s a must-see.

-It played a very important part in the history of America, as the place where the Founding Fathers gathered in 1776 and signed the Declaration of Independence – leading to the Revolutionary War and the birth of the nation.
+It played a crucial part in America’s history, as the place where the Founding Fathers gathered in 1776 and signed the Declaration of Independence – leading to the Revolutionary War and the nation’s birth.

-It was also the place where the US Constitution was put together, and is now a UNESCO World Heritage Site.
-Pick up a free ticket (they have set times) and take the guided tour.
+It was also where the US Constitution was put together and is now a UNESCO World Heritage Site.
+Please pick up a free ticket (they have set times) and take the guided tour.
 But they often sell out, so stop by the Independence Visitor Center first thing to get yours.